bachman-dev/wanikani-api-types/README.md

 - **Base Types** that define essential WaniKani API building blocks
 - **Collections/Reports/Resources** that represent whole responses from the API
-- **Data** that represents only the actual returned data from the API (i.e. the `data` field on most responses)
 - **Parameter Types** that can be broken down into a query string to append to a URI for the API (especially when fetching Collections) -- see below.
 - **Payloads** that represent JSON bodies sent to the API when creating/updating certain resources

-We also export various subtypes that fall underneath these main types, in case they're needed to work with partial data.
+## Schema Validation

+If you need to validate data going to/from the WaniKani API at runtime, you can use matching [Valibot](https://valibot.dev) schema provided for every exported type to do so; these schema are also compatible with any [Standard Schema](https://standardschema.dev/) compatible application/library.

 ### Type Guards

-Most of the types defined here are object types with straightforward structure.
-Sometimes, however, you may have a string or number that needs to meet specific criteria to be narrowed down to an exact type.
-So we provide some [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) to verify if a variable is of a given type; these will usually begin with `is` in their name (e.g. `isWKDatableString`).
-See the documentation for more info.
+For all the types representing items coming from the WaniKani API, we provide type guards to quickly validate if the data matches a type (e.g. a WaniKani resource, or an API error if something went wrong), without producing any side-effects to keep your application's bundle size small.

 ## Request Factory

-We provide a special class, `WKRequestFactory`, that returns Request objects with all the information you need to make a request to the WaniKani API.
+We provide a special class, `ApiRequestFactory`, that returns Request objects with all the information you need to make a request to the WaniKani API.
 That means the request's method (`GET`, `POST`, `PUT`), the URL (with parameters for Collections or an ID for individual Resources), headers (Authorization, conditional headers, etc.), and a body if you are sending data.
 You can use these objects in your preferred HTTP API/Library such as the Fetch API, Axios, Needle, Node's `https` Module, etc.

-### Helper Functions

-There are also multiple helper functions that can assist with formatting and/or validating data sent to the WaniKani API, outside of and in addition to the Request Factory.

-- `stringifyParameters` converts a Parameters object (e.g. `WKAssignmentParameters`) into a URL query string to use when filtering a Collection
-- `validateParameters` does runtime validation on a Parameters object, allowing for more strict validation than TypeScript's type narrowing behavior (i.e. not allowing widening to `WKCollectionParameters`); it's a good function for those who must be absolutely sure their parameters are of the exact type.
-- `validatePayload` does runtime validation of Payload objects; while most TypeScript and editor-assisted projects likely won't need this function, it can be useful for pure JavaScript applications.

-### Markup Matchers
+### Markup Matcher

 When working with WaniKani's Subjects, you may want to stylize/highlight the markup that's inside the reading/meaning mnemonics and hints.
-We provide some Regex Literals that can be used to extract one or more of these sorts of markup in `WK_SUBJECT_MARKUP_MATCHERS`.
+We provide a Regex literal that can be used to extract one or more of these sorts of markup in `SUBJECT_MARKUP_MATCHER`.

 ### Examples